2394425147/BepInExConfigurationGenerator/README.md

 }
 ```

-To create a new configuration entry, add a new read-only property.
+To create a new configuration entry, add a new static readonly field with the `[Entry]` attribute to the property.
-Add the `[Entry]` attribute to the property, and mark the property as `static partial`.

 ```cs
 using BepInEx.Configuration.Generators;